St. Francis Dam: Investigation

 The consensus of most of the investigating commissions was that the initial break had taken place at or near the fault line on the western abutment, which had been a problem area since water first covered the area.
 The prevailing thought was that increasing water percolation through the fault line had either undermined or weakened the foundation to a point that a portion of the structure blew out or the dam collapsed from its own immense weight.
 This was supported by a chart made by the automatic water level recorder located on the dam's center section.
 This chart clearly showed that there had been no significant change in the reservoir level until forty minutes before the dam's failure, at which time a small though gradually increasing loss was recorded.

-The only theory to vary greatly from the others was that of Bailey Willis, Carl E. Grunsky and his son.
+The only theory to vary greatly from the others was that of Willis, Grunsky and his son.
 They believed that the portion of the east abutment below the dam was the first to give way, clearing the way for the collapse to take place.

-Their investigations, while somewhat collaborative, culminated in two separate reports (one by the Grunskys and the other by Dr. Willis) which were completed in April 1928.
-These reports, according to Carl Grunsky, "were reached independently" and "are in substantial agreement."
+Their investigations, while somewhat collaborative, culminated in two separate reports (one by the Grunskys and the other by Willis) which were completed in April 1928.
+These reports, according to Grunsky, "were reached independently" and "are in substantial agreement."

-Dr. Willis and the Grunskys agreed with the other engineers and investigators about the poor quality and deteriorating conditions of the entire foundation, although they maintained that a critical situation developed on the east abutment.
-Dr. Willis, the geologist of the investigative team, was most likely the first to discover the "old landslide" within the mountains which had made the eastern abutment for the dam.
+Willis and the Grunskys agreed with the other engineers and investigators about the poor quality and deteriorating conditions of the entire foundation, although they maintained that a critical situation developed on the east abutment.
+Willis, the geologist of the investigative team, was most likely the first to discover the "old landslide" within the mountains which had made the eastern abutment for the dam.
 In his report, he discussed it at great length and the Grunskys drew substantially on it, as they did his analysis of the schist, for their own report.
 The Grunskys, as civil engineers, took the lead in that area of the investigation, and in describing the role played by "hydrostatic uplift".